 30 days of admission.

 C. Clarification of Expectations to Client.
-The provider shall, consistent with the client's maturity and ability to understand, make clear its expectations and requirements for behavior and provide the client referred for placement with an explanation of the provider's criteria for successful participation in and completion of the program.
+The provider shall, consistent with the client's maturity and ability to understand, make clear its expectations and requirements for behavior and provide the client referred for

 D. Placement Agreement